 I built a test website to find out just that.
 And all things considered, Scala Hosting tested well, and I had basically no issues with it.
 For a newcomer to VPS hosting, the simplicity of the SPanel user interface could be a great start.

-That, plus the highly customizable payment plans, makes Scala Hosting a solid choice, though it doesn’t have all the free extra features you could wish for.
+That, plus the highly customizable payment plans and the option to set up managed DigitalOcean and AWS cloud servers, makes Scala Hosting a solid choice, though it doesn’t have all the free extra features you could wish for.

 To simplify my life, and to test said customer service, I went with the cheapest managed VPS plan, which starts you off with 1CPU core, 2GB of RAM, and 20GB of space on an SSD.
 That’s admittedly not much, but it’s enough to launch a small site with.